intershop/helm-charts/charts/pwa/README.md

           allow xxx.xxx.xxx.xxx;
           allow yyy.yyy.yyy.yyy;
           deny all;
-    # This is the 2nd ingress that is "live" and visible from everywhere
+    # This is the 2nd Ingress that is "live" and visible from everywhere
     ingress-live:
       hosts:
         - host: ${pwa_hostname}-live.pwa.intershop.de